One construction of a K3 surface with a dense set of rational points

+All these constructions apply without change to any \emph{general} (as a point in moduli) polarized $\mathrm{K3}$ surface $(S_{22},L_{22})$ of genus $12$ (cf. Example~\ref{example:ex-of-bn-gen}).
+Moreover, all these constructions can be executed over an appropriate number field $\fie$, which makes one able to use the geometric description of surfaces $S$ and $S_{22}$ (now defined over $\fie$) to study their arithmetical properties (see {\ref{subsection:pre-223}} below for details).
+The first observation in this way is that the set of $\fie$-points is Zariski dense in $S$ (see Proposition~\ref{theorem:my-potential-density}).

-\begin{remark} The surface $S$ is one of the examples of smooth $\mathrm{K3}$ surfaces (of genus $12$, which, as one can see, is the least possible value for all genera of polarizations on $S$) which contain a smooth rational curve and have geometric Picard number $2$.
-Other examples (over $K$) are the minimal resolution of a double cover of $\mathbb{P}^2$ with ramification at a general sextic having an ordinary double point (\emph{genus $2$ case}), and a general quartic surface in $\mathbb{P}^3$ with a line (\emph{genus $3$ case}).
-Surprisingly, the latter two types of surfaces, in addition to $S$, also possess the density property for the set of $K$-points (see \cite[Proposition 3.1]{bogomolov-tschinkel-1} and \cite[Theorem 1.5]{harris-tschinkel}), which leaves one with the question on what is beyond this phenomenon.
-In fact, this observation was one of the motivations for the result of Theorem~\ref{theorem:main}, and we believe that modifying the arguments below, one might also come up with the positive answer to Question~\ref{theorem:potential-density-problem} in the case of genus $2$ and $3$ polarized $\mathrm{K3}$ surfaces.
-On the other hand, we should mention that there are examples of smooth $\mathrm{K3}$ surfaces over $K$, which have geometric Picard number $2$, Zariski dense set of $K$-points, but do not contain any $(-2)$-curves (see \cite{silverman}).
-Thus, one faces the extremely important problems of constructing new examples of surfaces of types we mentioned, and understanding relations between them and the role these surfaces (might) play in constructions of examples similar to that in Theorem~\ref{theorem:main}, but of other genera. \end{remark}
+\begin{remark} One easily checks that the surface $S$ does not admit any polarization of genus $ < 12$.
+At the same time, $S$ is one of the examples of smooth projective $\mathrm{K3}$ surfaces over $\fie$, containing a smooth rational curve and Zariski dense set of $\fie$-points.
+Other examples include the minimal resolution of the double cover of $\mathbb{P}^2$ ramified in a general sextic with one node (genus $2$ case) and a general quartic surface in $\mathbb{P}^3$ with a line (genus $3$ case); these two types of surfaces also possess the density property of $\fie$-points (see \cite[Proposition 3.1]{bogomolov-tschinkel-1}, \cite[Theorem 1.5]{harris-tschinkel}) and we hope this phenomenon can be exploited further.
+For instance, modifying our arguments from the proof of Theorem~\ref{theorem:main} appropriately, one could try to settle down Question~\ref{theorem:potential-density-problem} in the case of lower genera (starting with e.g. $\le 3$).
+On the other hand, let us mention that there are smooth projective $\mathrm{K3}$ surfaces over $\fie$, having geometric Picard number $\ge 2$ and Zariski dense set of $\fie$-points, but without any $(-2)$-curves (see \cite{silverman}).
+Heuristically, this setting is different from the one we have started this Remark with, and so one would probably need another method here to attack Question~\ref{theorem:potential-density-problem}. \end{remark}